AFOQT Test: Introduction

 Remember that your AFOQT test score is based on percentiles.
-Therefore, its not about how you do, but how you do compared to everyone else.
+Therefore, it’s not about how you do, but how you do compare to everyone else.
 So, to ensure you have a competitive advantage over your peers, you’ll need to access as many practice tests as you can get.

 ‘Not only would I recommend the above study guides, but I would also recommend you take our free AFOQT practice test.
 This practice test isn’t as complete as the ones in the study guides, but it should suffice to give you some experience and an understanding of what to expect.

 (INSERT AFOQT PRACTICE TEST PICTURE HERE)

 AFOQT Test Frequently Asked Questions